 Her passion and talent for cooking are solidly backed up by the gene pool of her ancestors.
-On one side of her family, her grandfather Janez Perdan – Johny is a widely acknowledged cook and food artist who has won over 130 gold medals at international gastronomy competitions all around Europe.
-He founded one of the first cooking schools in his country and is nowadays still an honorary member of Association of Chefs and Confectioners.
-On the other side of her family, Tisa’s grandmother was a professional cook and had spent a significant part of her life amongst chefs in France.
-Her grandfather Janez Frelih was an internationally recognized bartender, cocktail developer, a founder, and an honorary member of Slovenian Bartender Association.
+On one side of her family, her grandfather Janez is a widely acknowledged cook and food artist who has won over 130 gold medals at international gastronomy competitions all around Europe.
+He founded one of the first cooking schools in his country and is nowadays still an honorary member of the Association of Chefs and Confectioners.
+On the other side of her family, Tisa's grandmother was a professional cook and had spent a significant part of her life amongst chefs in France.
+Her other grandfather, also named Janez, was an internationally recognized bartender, cocktail developer, founder, and honorary member of the Slovenian Bartender Association.
 He published several books on gastronomy and cocktails, was an instructor, a mentor, and a member of various international barman committees.
 Tisa is also very passionate about the art of cocktail mixing and proud of the gene pool that has probably contributed a lot to her talent for mixing flavors.

 She has chosen to devote herself to keto and low-carb dessert recipes developing.
 She believes that in time, My Sweet Keto site will consist of numerous high-quality recipes that people around the globe will find delicious and will be happy to use, tweak, and make over and over again.

 Our low-carb story